radodd/animos/journals/anthony_woo.md

 ## 7/26/2023

 Today, we spent the entire morning going through merge request and writing unit tests.
 I made a unit test to test the functionality of get(api/accounts) endpoint.
 Additionally, I began working on trying to protect some the endpoints to ensure that only a logged in user will be able to access the data.
 By the end of the day, I re-deployed our backend and as a group we began working on debugging the deployed front end.
 It appears that there are quite a few issues we need to work out prior to presenting tomorrow.
 This includes, user doesn't actually seem logged in until a page refresh.
 Clicking create an event actually does not create an event and same goes with creating a pet.
 I suspect that it has to do with trailing slashes on the fetch urls.

+## 7/27/2023

+Today was a hard day, I spent much of the day trying to figure out how to protect the back end points and felt that I got to a great solution.
+When it came time to run the unit-test, I realized protecting the backend endpoints caused everyone's unit tests to fail.
+I quickly came up with a solution to implement an app.override to simulate a fake user being logged in.
+Basically, I forced account to return true.
+This solved the issue we were having.
+Awesome!
+Then came a final MR before presenting to Paul.
+The presentation was disastrous.
+Everything was very buggy and it all seemed like it was due to my protecting of the backend.
+We as a group decided to walk back those changes which got everything back to working properly just no longer protected.
+Another set back was that my unit tests were written solely to test those protected backend endpoints and so it essentially nullified my tests.

+I spent the remainder of the evening trying to get a new unit test working perhaps to test the editing of an event.
+No solution to this before the end of the night.

+## 7/28/2023

+This morning started off very productive, I was able to write unit tests that test the put(api/event/id) to update a event by id.
+The key to this was to be able to first mock a phoney query that will return either the default EventOut which would be the EventIn with the id provided or if successful also return the EventOut.
+Perhaps better error handling should be that the query should return none and that there should be a test case for it.
+For now I will take what I can get and move on to trying to resolve additional bugs that effect the group.

+Also, this morning, I was able to solve the issue with a not smooth.
+I was able to implement a solution that uses a setTimeout call back function that provides some dwell time for the login and signup functions to run from the jwtdwn library.
+I also was able to implement functionality to the logout button from the homepage.

+By the time the day officially started I was pretty successful in what I set out to do.
+Once again, it seems that my attend_event has broken down again.
+It is weird because as soon as I rewrite the endpoint verbatim under a different url, the new one works.
+As soon as I merge main on, it breaks again.
+Really don't know what to do but I will put a pin in it.
+I spent some time working with Erick and PA to help them resolve some blockers.
+Both of them I was able to assist and come up with a solution.
+We will spend the rest of the day bug hunting our deployment.